chtoucas/Abc.Maybe/README.md

 The public API is not the same for all targets.
-We currently define two profiles, one is for the platforms implementing .NET Standard 2.1, and the other is for those implementing .NET Standard 2.0, but also for .NET Framework 4.5.2 or later;
-of course, the latter is a subset of the former profile.
+We currently define two profiles, one is for the platforms implementing .NET Standard 2.1, and the other is for those implementing .NET Standard 2.0, but also for versions of .NET Framework not covered by .NET Standard 2.0; of course, the former profile is a superset of the latter one.

 ### Objectives/Features